neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 To support the transfer learning process, we can optionally apply model distillation.

-To enable distillation, we first create a dense teacher model. **If you already have a Transformers-compatible model, you can use this as the dense teacher in place of training one from scratch.** The following command will use the dense BERT base model from the SparseZoo and fine-tune it on the SS%2 dataset, resulting in a model that achieves 92.9% accuracy on the validation set:
+To enable distillation, we first create a dense teacher model. **If you already have a Transformers-compatible model, you can use this as the dense teacher in place of training one from scratch.**

+Run the following to fine-tune a dense BERT model from the SparseZoo on the SST2 dataset (the resulting model achieves 92.9% validation accuracy):
 ```bash
 sparseml.transformers.text_classification \
   --output_dir dense_obert-text_classification_sst2 \